GeorgeDimos/Eshop/README.md

-# A simple eshop made with Spring Boot.
+# A simple e-shop made with Spring Boot.